 - Acquire hands-on programming skills and advanced problem solving techniques in our dedicated computer science building (Eolas).

 - Our new laboratories and equipment provide excellent facilities for practical work and all our courses include a mix of lectures and lab work.

 - Spending time working in industry as part of your degree enhances your employment opportunities once you graduate.

 - We endeavour to provide a supportive and enjoyable atmosphere for learning through our Programming Support Centre, extensive assistance during practical work and we are always available outside of lectures to help our students.

-- Computer Science (30 credits), Mathematics and 1 Science subject (Biology or Engineering Science, Experimental Physics, Mathematical Physics).
+- Computer Science (30 credits), Mathematics and 1 Arts subject from Groups 1, 2, 4 or 6 (or Critical Skills)